darkrenaissance/darkfi/doc/src/arch/sc/sc.md

 and inspected via this ABI overlay.
 This enables dynamic calls provided by users to be supported in an elegant and simple way.

+The ABI also aids in debugging since when the overlay is loaded, then calldata can be inspected.
+Then we can inspect txs in Python, with exported ABIs saved as JSON files per contract documenting each function's params.